 The WHG has outstanding core facilities in high throughput genomics, bioinformatics and statistical genetics, transgenics, research computing, chromosome dynamics and cellular imaging, all of which are available to support your research project.
 These are complemented by a world-leading biomedical research environment within the Old Road Campus where the WHG is located, including the adjacent Big Data Institute and Target Discovery Institute.
 The WHG is part of the Nuffield Department of Medicine and closely linked with the clinical departments in the Oxford University Hospitals NHS Foundation Trust, further enhancing the range of available resources and opportunities for cross-cutting collaborative research.

 The interdisciplinary nature of the WHG strongly encourages interactions between research groups, and the centre runs internal and high-profile external seminar series, retreats for students and post docs, journal clubs, away days, training in public engagement and communication skills, and social events, to enable such interactions on a frequent basis.

 - experimental facilities, as appropriate to your research

-- extensive IT support from both the WTCHG and University IT Services
+- extensive IT support from both the WHG and University IT Services

 The provision of project-specific resources will be agreed with the relevant supervisor during the planning stages for the research project.